s105061522/CV_final_team7/baby/README.md

-There are input file of babies for face_morph.cpp
+There are input files of babies for face_morph.cpp